FAQs: Professional Growth Cycle

 Appraisal requirements for teachers and kaiako were replaced on 1 February 2021.
 From 30 July 2020, the Council has not required teachers to engage in evidence gathering for performance appraisal.
 However, we note that in schools, kura, centres and services, professional conversations, classroom observations and other similar activities may continue.

 Will the audit of practising certificates continue?

 There will be no further audit of appraisal for the issue or renewal of a practising certificate, previously conducted by ERO on contract from the Teaching Council.
 The Education and Training Act removes this requirement.

 Does this apply to all appraisal requirements?

 The parties to the Accord, and other agencies with responsibility for appraisal participated with the Council to discuss and agree on any replacement for the appraisal.
-The Secretary for Education will be gazetting new guidelines for the profession to replace the Performance Management Guidelines from 1996 with the Professional Growth Cycle requirements.
+The Secretary for Education has gazetted new guidelines for the profession to replace the Performance Management Guidelines from 1996 with the Professional Growth Cycle requirements.